anandksrao/long_vs_short/exercise.md

 Open quast_results/results/report.pdf to see the results.
 What do you see?
 Spoiler: You should see a large difference in '% genome covered'.

+### Why do the short reads fail?
+Let's assess our genomic sequence with RepeatMasker.
+This tool will allow us to identify any repetitive elements.
+Go to the [RepeatMasker webserver](http://www.repeatmasker.org/cgi-bin/WEBRepeatMasker) and upload your file.
+Press 'submit sequence'.
+As you can see our sequence is full of repetitive elements.
+This is bad news for short reads and it is most likely the reason for our poor *de-novo* assembly.
+Our long read assembly did just fine it seems.
+It demonstrates that assembly of repetitive genome regions requires long reads that span the entire repeats.

 ### Optional: How does alignment of short reads compare to *de-novo* assembly of short reads in terms of '% genome covered'?

 To align the short reads we need a different alignment tool.
 Here, we will use Bowtie 2.